elwizard33/Cyberpanel-Server-Wizard-Cleanup/docs/src/content/docs/n8n-setup.md

 - `--resource-cpus TEXT`, `--resource-memory TEXT` (Docker limits)
 - `--write-only` and `--out-dir PATH` to generate scripts without applying
 - `--overwrite` to allow overwriting existing files in `--out-dir`
+- `--interactive/--no-interactive` to require an approval prompt before applying (interactive mode)
+- `--auto-approve` to apply without prompting in non-interactive environments
 - `--json-out` to print a machine-readable summary

 ## Notes and safety